-By 2030, substantially increase the supply of qualified teachers, including through international cooperation for teacher training in developing countries, especially least
+- communications technology, technical, engineering and scientific programmes, in developed countries and other developing countries. - By 2030, substantially increase the supply of qualified teachers, including through international cooperation for teacher training in developing countries, especially least developed countries and small island developing States.

-3.3.1 Producers follow the Fair Labor Standards Act, which prescribes standards for basic minimum wage and prohibits the employment of children under age 16
+3.3.1 Producers follow the Fair Labor Standards Act, which prescribes standards for basic minimum wage and prohibits the employment of children under age 16 during school hours and in certain jobs deemed dangerous.

-Producers support, via tax dollars, free public education for all children grades K-12.

-3.5.5 Producers support agricultural-related education programs through the USDA cooperative extension system, a nationwide educational network that provides

-3.5.6 At the local level, producers support the 4-H youth education program, whose mission is to give all youth equal access to opportunity.
-4-H provides kids with community, mentors, and learning opportunities to develop the skills they need to create positive change in their lives and communities, including focus STEM programs (Science, Technology, Engineering and Math), Healthy Living, and Civic Engagement.
-4-H membership now exceeds 6 million with some 50,000 volunteers.

-3.5.7 Producers support the National FFA (Future Farmers of America) Organization (FFA).
-FFA is the premier youth organization preparing members for leadership and careers in the science, business, and technology of agriculture.
-Currently, there are over 700,000 members in over 8,500 local chapters in all 50 states and

-3.5.8 The USDA Foreign Agriculture Service (FAS) administers programs that help developing countries advance their agricultural systems and trade capacity.
+- 3.5.4 Producers support, via tax dollars, free public education for all children grades K-12. - 3.5.5 Producers support agricultural-related education programs through the USDA cooperative extension system, a nationwide educational network that provides research-based information regarding agricultural practices. - 3.5.6 At the local level, producers support the 4-H youth education program, whose mission is to give all youth equal access to opportunity.
+4-H provides kids with community, mentors and learning opportunities to develop the skills they need to create positive change in their lives and communities, including focus STEM programs (Science, Technology, Engineering and Math), Healthy Living and Civic Engagement.
+4-H membership now exceeds 6 million, with some 50,000 volunteers. - 3.5.7 Producers support the National FFA (Future Farmers of America) Organization (FFA).
+FFA is the premier youth organization preparing members for leadership and careers in the science, business and technology of agriculture.
+Currently, there are over 700,000 members in over 8,500 local chapters in all 50 states and Puerto Rico. - 3.5.8 The USDA Foreign Agricultural Service (FAS) administers programs that help developing countries advance their agricultural systems and trade capacity.
 In partnership with the U.S. Agency for International Development, FAS administers U.S. food aid programs and education programs designed to reduce hunger and improve literacy, especially for girls.
-Programs include the Food for Progress Program, Local and Regional Food Aid Procurement Program, McGovern-Dole Food for Education Program, and the Bill Emerson Humanitarian Trust.
+Programs include the Food for Progress Program, Local and Regional Food Aid Procurement Program, McGovern-Dole Food for Education Program and the Bill Emerson Humanitarian Trust.

-5 GENDER EOUALITY

-- End all forms of discrimination against all women and girls everywhere. - Eliminate all forms of violence against all women and girls in the public and private spheres, including trafficking and sexual and other types of exploitation. - Eliminate all harmful practices, such as child, early and forced marriage and female genital mutilation. - Recognize and value unpaid care and domestic work through the provision of public services, infrastructure and social protection policies and the promotion of shared responsibility within the household and the family as nationally appropriate. - Ensure women's full and effective participation and equal opportunities for leadership at all levels of decision-making in political, economic and public life. - Ensure universal access to sexual and reproductive health and reproductive rights as agreed in accordance with the Programme of Action of the International Conference on Population and Development and the Beijing Platform for Action and the outcome documents of their review conferences. - Undertake reforms to give women equal rights to economic resources, as well as access to ownership and control over land and other forms of property, financial services, inheritance and natural resources, in accordance with national laws. - Enhance the use of enabling technology, in particular, information and communications technology, to promote the empowerment of women. - · Adopt and strengthen sound policies and enforceable legislation for the promotion of gender equality and the empowerment of all women and girls at all levels.
+- · End all forms of discrimination against all women and girls everywhere. - Eliminate all forms of violence against all women and girls in the public and private spheres, including trafficking and sexual and other types of exploitation. - Eliminate all harmful practices, such as child, early and forced marriage and female genital mutilation. - Recognize and value unpaid care and domestic work through the provision of public services, infrastructure and social protection policies, and the promotion of shared responsibility within the household and the family as nationally appropriate. - Ensure women's full and effective participation and equal opportunities for leadership at all levels of decision-making in political, economic and public life. - Ensure universal access to sexual and reproductive health and reproductive rights as agreed in accordance with the Programme of Action of the International Conference on Population and Development and the Beijing Platform for Action and the outcome documents of their review conferences. - Undertake reforms to give women equal rights to economic resources, as well as access to ownership and control over land and other forms of property, financial services, inheritance and natural resources, in accordance with national laws. - Enhance the use of enabling technology, in particular, information and communications technology, to promote the empowerment of women. - Adopt and strengthen sound policies and enforceable legislation for the promotion of gender equality and the empowerment of all women and girls at all levels.